-Physical Therapists are the best paid with the average salary hovering at approximately $35.97 per hour; Registered Nurse Supervisors, Registered Nurses, and Certified Occupational Therapy Assistants also rank near the top of the list, pulling in around $32.71, $28.11, and $26.44, respectively.
-With salaries averaging $11.33, Certified Nurse Assistants are among the lowest paid at Kindred Healthcare.
+Physical Therapists rake in the most money, with average earnings of $35.64 per hour; Speech-Language Pathologists come in second with average earnings amounting to around $35.64, while Certified Occupational Therapy Assistants and Registered Nurses rank near the top as well ($28.79 and about $28.42, respectively).
+With salaries averaging $11.53, Certified Nurse Assistants are among the lowest paid at Kindred Healthcare.

-When it comes to location, the highest average paycheck (about $33.00 per hour) can be spotted in San Francisco, Calif.; Indianapolis, Ind. (around $23.00), Houston, Texas (about $22.11), and Louisville, Ky. (approximately $20.49) are the next top-paying cities.
-High paychecks are not found in Denver, Colo.; in fact, at $19.58 it is one of the worst-paid cities.
-The highest pay by state can be found in California, where pay average out at $30.93 per hour.
+When it comes to location, the highest average paycheck (approximately $35.42 per hour) can be spotted in San Francisco, Calif.; Seattle, Wash. (about $25.11), Fort Worth, Texas (around $23.33), and Indianapolis, Ind. ($23.00) are the next top-paying cities.
+Houston, Texas is near the bottom for pay at $17.10.
+The highest pay by state can be found in California, where pay average out at approximately $30.54 per hour.

 Years of Experience